shieldworks/aegis/README.md

 ## About Aegis

-**Aegis** is perfect for storing arbitrary configuration information at a central location and securely dispatching it to workloads.

 **Aegis** is a lightweight secrets management solution that keeps your secrets secret.
 With **Aegis**, you can rest assured that your sensitive data is always **secure** and **protected**.

+**Aegis** is perfect for securely storing arbitrary configuration information at a central location and securely dispatching it to workloads.

 **Aegis** ensures that your secrets are only accessible to authorized workloads, helping you safeguard your business and protect against data breaches.